The delivery test: is this a Chou draft?

 If your team has no follow-up damage available, do not kick.
 A Chou who delivers a marksman into four half-health teammates who are retreating has just donated a free kill to the enemy.
 The kick only works when your team is healthy enough to finish the delivery.

-Chou has two locked slots and four flex positions, which is the opposite of most fighters.
+Chou has one locked slot and five flex positions, which is the opposite of most fighters.

-If you are the primary damage threat (no assassin in the jungle, team needs you to deal damage): War Axe third for the 10% CDR plus stacking physical attack, Endless Battle fourth for the 60% physical attack as true damage on every post-skill auto, Malefic Roar fifth if the enemy stacks armor, Immortality sixth.
-Endless Battle is the quiet power pick here because Chou casts a skill roughly every second during a combo and Divine Justice fires off each one.
+If you are the primary damage threat (no assassin in the jungle, team needs you to deal damage): Blade of the Heptaseas second for the Ambush burst, War Axe third for the 10% CDR plus stacking physical attack and 10% true damage conversion at full Fighting Spirit stacks, Endless Battle fourth for the 60% physical attack as true damage on every post-skill auto, Malefic Roar fifth if the enemy stacks armor, Immortality sixth.
+Endless Battle is the quiet power pick because Chou casts a skill roughly every second during a combo and Divine Justice fires off each one.

 If your team has enough damage and needs a tank (common in higher ranks where Chou plays roam): skip Heptaseas entirely.
-Build Dominance Ice for the -80% attack speed aura and healing reduction, Athena's Shield against magic burst, Antique Cuirass for the stacking -6% physical attack debuff on the attacker, Queen's Wings for the 30% damage reduction below 40% HP, and Immortality.
+Build Dominance Ice for the attack-speed reduction and anti-heal aura, Athena's Shield against magic burst for the 25% magic damage reduction, Antique Cuirass for the stacking physical attack debuff on attackers, Queen's Wings for the 30% damage reduction below 40% HP, and Immortality.
 Tank Chou still kicks to deliver, but he survives long enough to kick twice per fight.

 The weakest common buy is Blade of Despair.
 Chou's burst combo scales off fixed base damage on the passive auto, the S1 strikes, and the two ult casts.
 Despair's +25% attack trigger only activates below 50% HP, which is the point the target should already be dead.
 CDR from War Axe or penetration from Malefic Roar produces more effective damage per kick than a raw attack stat.